wesleywerner/aliverl/docs/story-building.md

         resets the object's internal counter to 0.

     @setattr
-        alter the attributes of any objects within the containing rectangle.
+        usually set on a rectangle object, as this alters the attributes of any objects within the rectangle region.

 @option can **any** of: